Leandro-Gehlen/BL-clean-architecture-node-api/requirements/feature-requiments.md

 ## Quem vai usar essa API? / Who gonna use this API?

-+ There two kind of returns from this API.
++ There are two kinds of returns from this API.

 + First one, return just the players , their scores on the turnament and the name of their heros.